anand-tummapudi/microservices/README.md

 * **@EnableTransactionManagement** - Spring introduced this annotation to use in a configuration class to enable transactional support.If we are using spring boot and have a spring-data or spring-tx dependencies on the class path, then transaction management will be enabled by defult.

 * At high level, spring creates proxies for all the classes annotated with @Transactional either on the class or any of the methods.

+#### 37. Spring Security
+Security is nothing but the restricting the application access and functionalities.
+It provides both authentication and authorization.
+Security can be provided with different levels.
+* Username and Password authentication.
+* SSO/Okta/LDAP
+* App Level authorization
+* Intra app authorization like OAuth
+* Micro service security (using tokens or JWT)
+* Method level security
+* 5 core concepts in Sprin security are i.
+Authentication ii.
+Authorization iii.
+Principal iv.
+Granted Authority v.
+Roles